 The Ressence brand of watches is a relatively young company from Belgium.
 The name is a combination of Renaissance and Essence.
 The choice of these words for their brand name proves just how confident they are with their products.
 This is not an empty boast either since the timepieces they produce are certainly some of the most unique in terms of design and function.
 Even though their design aesthetics clearly draws upon 21st-century sensibilities instead of hearkening back to the older classics, they are still undeniably Bauhaus.

 The Ressence Types 1, 2, 3, 5, and 12 employ rotating discs instead of hands to indicate the time.
 At first glance, telling the time is difficult and confusing, but once you get the hang of it, it’s quite easy.
-Some of the words that come to mind when viewing this watch are: futuristic, space age, cool, and crazy (in a good way).
+Some of the words that come to mind when viewing this all-black watch are: futuristic, space age, cool, and crazy (in a good way).
 The Ressence Types 1, 2, 3, 5, and 12 pretty much use the same movements, but each type has unique features that are not found in any of the other types, like the oil-immersed dial of the Type 3.